 This course examines how cultural diversity presents major opportunities and challenges in schools today.
-It focuses on interpersonal and school-wide relations that maximize resources and empower teachers interacting with students, families and communities from a wide variety of cultural backgrounds.
-The course will focus on diversity consciousness, communication, teaming, motivation, and behavior management in the context of an increasingly diverse school population.
-Students will be expected to interact with the "real world" around them and relate concepts from the course to not only their own lives, but to current events in their local, national, and international communities.
-A module on the Essential Understandings of Montana and South Dakota (Indian Education for All) is included within the context of this course.
+The course will focus on diversity consciousness and culturally responsive teaching in the context of an increasingly diverse school population.
+Students will be expected to relate concepts from the course to not only their own lives, but to current events in local, national, and international societies.
+Exploration of the North Dakota Native American Essential Understandings is included within the context of this course.
+The WIDA English Language Development Standards framework will be incorporated to address the needs of English Language Learners.